rlancaster243/rag-system-groq-deepseek/PROJECT_SUMMARY.md

 ## Project Overview

 A complete, production-ready **Retrieval Augmented Generation (RAG)** system has been successfully built and deployed to GitHub.
-The system leverages Groq's DeepSeek R1 Distill Llama 70B model combined with local open-source embeddings to provide accurate, document-grounded question answering.
+The system leverages Groq's Mixtral 8x7B model combined with local open-source embeddings to provide accurate, document-grounded question answering.

 ## GitHub Repository